GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/BulkAdjustment_Search.png)

-Once the product is selected; quantity and cost can be adjusted.
+Once the product is selected, quantity and cost can be adjusted.
 The amount will be calculated based on the previous 2 values.

 - Move

   Searching and selecting an item is exactly the same as when doing an add.
-The differance here is there is an from location, a to location and only the quantity can be changed on the product itself.
+The difference here is there is a "from" location, a "to" location and only the quantity can be changed on the product itself.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/BulkAdjustment_Move.png)